sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Text-Skills.md

 + [Named Entity Recognition](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-named-entity-recognition) for extracting the names of organizations from content in the blob container.

 + [Key Phrase Extraction](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-keyphrases) to pull out the top key phrases.

-### Sample Request
+### Skillset Sample Request

 Before you make this REST call, remember to replace the service name and the admin key in the request below if your tool does not preserve the request header between calls.

 This request creates a skillset.
 Reference the skillset name ```demoskillset``` for the rest of this lab.